Commission on Judicial Conduct and Ethics

 4. How is a complaint filed?

-• Include the name of the judge in your complaint, as well as the facts surrounding the conduct in question.
+All complaints must include the name of the judge in question, as well as the facts surrounding the conduct in question.
+Complaints must also include your name, address, email, and telephone number where you can be reached

 5. How is a complaint investigated?